Skip to content

 When code generation is cheap, engineering leverage moves from authorship to specifying intent and governing humans, agents, tools, and evidence gates.

 Intent-centric engineering is the operating model where the engineer's primary work is specifying what the system should do, designing the evidence gates that prove it does, and governing the socio-technical system — humans plus agents plus tools — that produces and verifies the code.
 Authorship is delegated; intent and oversight are not.
-The framing comes from De La Cruz's reflexive thematic analysis of GenAI and agentic software engineering: GenAI's paradoxical effect is to raise the value of intent specification, context curation, architectural judgment, and verification as it lowers the cost of code production (De La Cruz, arXiv:2605.11027).
+The framing comes from De La Cruz's thematic analysis of GenAI software engineering: GenAI's paradoxical effect is to raise the value of intent specification, context curation, architectural judgment, and verification as it lowers the cost of code production (De La Cruz, arXiv:2605.11027).

 Three conditions make the intent-centric posture economically defensible:

-The Mechanism
+The mechanism

 Code generation accelerates production faster than human review scales.
-Faros AI data from teams with high AI adoption shows 98% more PRs merged but with 91% longer review times — code generation roughly doubled, review capacity did not (Osmani: The 80% Problem).
-Because the engineer cannot match generation throughput line-by-line, leverage migrates upstream to the gates that compress decision volume:
+Faros AI data from high-adoption teams shows 98% more PRs merged but 91% longer review times — generation roughly doubled, review capacity did not (Osmani: The 80% Problem).
+Because the engineer cannot match generation throughput line-by-line, the advantage moves upstream to the gates that compress decision volume: an intent specification compresses many implementations into one acceptable region, a constraint-bearing harness compresses many code states into a verifiable subset, and evidence gates make verification mechanical rather than judgment-bound.

-GitHub's data ratifies the framing from the operational side.
-The merge button "still needs (and, in our view, always will need) a developer fingerprint" because three categories of work remain "stubbornly human": architecture trade-offs, mentorship and culture, and ethical decisions about whether to build something (GitHub: Why Developers Will Always Own the Merge Button).
+GitHub's data ratifies the framing operationally.
+The merge button "still needs (and, in our view, always will need) a developer fingerprint" because three categories remain "stubbornly human": architecture trade-offs, mentorship and culture, and ethical decisions about whether to build something (GitHub: Why Developers Will Always Own the Merge Button).
 Intent and oversight are precisely the work the merge button represents.

-What Relocates
+What relocates

 The skills that gain weight relative to authorship are the ones that compress decisions or make verification mechanical: